 Before mobility: Where can I have my 'Verklaring onderwijsinstelling' (to claim your OV-kaart expenses during your stay abroad) signed?

 Before you ask for a signature, please make sure that you have filled in everything excluding signature, signing date & stamp.
 Name, function, email-address and telephone number can be found here.
 The dates to be filled in should be the same as you have entered in your Mobility Online application.
 The question 'Is de student zeevarend' should be checked 'no'.

-Go to one of the open hours and have your document(s) signed and stamped.
+Go to one of the open hours and have your document(s) signed and stamped by the Exchange Coordinator.

 Before you ask for a signature on your Learning Agreement, make sure that you have filled in: